Supracompetitive Pricing Under AI Monoculture: Introduction

-This paper develops a theoretical framework to analyze the emergence of collusion when sellers delegate pricing decisions to the same LLM, addressing these two questions.
-Surprisingly, we find that collusion can emerge as an unintended consequence of standard operational practices.
+This paper develops a stylized theoretical model to analyze when a shared AI model's pricing propensity can yield supracompetitive outcomes, thereby addressing the two questions raised above.
+We find that supracompetitive pricing can emerge as an unintended consequence of standard AI deployment practices.
 In high-stakes tasks such as pricing, decision-makers typically configure LLMs for robustness and reproducibility by setting decoding temperatures to zero or near-zero.
 This seemingly prudent choice increases the correlation between the model's internal preference and its generated outputs, thereby facilitating coordination without explicit communication.
-Moreover, infrequent retraining schedules necessitated by prohibitively high computational costs further amplify the risk of collusion.
-Major LLM providers typically release model updates every 6--12 months, translating into large effective batch sizes that suppress the beneficial noise which might otherwise allow prices to escape to competitive levels.
+Moreover, the scale of AI deployment means that each retraining cycle aggregates interactions from many sellers across many pricing rounds, producing large effective batch sizes that suppress beneficial noise, which might otherwise allow prices to move to competitive levels.